gbmhunter/blog/content/electronics/communication-protocols/can-protocol/_index.md

 {{% figure src="_assets/reference-ti-can-repeater-design-tida-01487.png" width="700px" caption="The block-level architecture of the CAN bus repeater design by Texas Instruments.
 Image from http://www.ti.com/lit/ug/tidudb5a/tidudb5a.pdf?ts=1591658758534." %}}

+## TVS Diodes

+There are [TVS diode components](/electronics/components/diodes) specifically designed for CAN bus ESD suppression.
+Single diode 2-pin packages or double (termed a _diode array_) TVS diode 3-pin packages are common.
+Common standoff voltages are \(12V\) and \(24V\) and common power dissipations are \(200-500W\).

+{{% figure src="_assets/can-bus-tvs-diodes-littelfuse-sm24canb-block-diagram-and-application-example.png" width="600px" caption="Block diagram and application example for the CAN bus AQ24CANFD TVS diode from LittelFuse.
+Image from <https://www.littelfuse.com/~/media/electronics/datasheets/tvs_diode_arrays/littelfuse_tvs_diode_array_aq24canfd_datasheet.pdf.pdf>, acquired 2021-04-27." %}}

 ## USB to CAN Bus Dongles

 There are many USB to CAN Bus dongles on the market.
 They allow you to connect a standard computer up to a CAN bus so that you can transmit/receive data and also measure statistics such as bus utilization.

 One of the most popular CAN dongles is the PEAK PCAN-USB "CAN Interface for USB".
-It supports CAN baud rates from 5kbps to 1Mbps[^bib-peak-pcan-usb] and provides the CAN interface via a [D-Sub DE-9 connector](/electronics/components/connectors/d-subminiature-d-sub-connectors/) (pinout in accordance with CiA 303-1).
+It supports CAN baud rates from 5kbps to 1Mbps[^peak-pcan-usb] and provides the CAN interface via a [D-Sub DE-9 connector](/electronics/components/connectors/d-subminiature-d-sub-connectors/) (pinout in accordance with CiA 303-1).

-{{% figure src="_assets/peak-pcan-usb-photo.jpg" width="400px" caption="Product photo of the PEAK PCAN-USB USB to CAN bus dongle[^bib-peak-pcan-usb]." %}}
+{{% figure src="_assets/peak-pcan-usb-photo.jpg" width="400px" caption="Product photo of the PEAK PCAN-USB USB to CAN bus dongle[^peak-pcan-usb]." %}}

 ## CAN-FD

 CAN-FD stands for _CAN with flexible data-rate_.
 CAN-FD is an extension of the classic CAN2.0 protocol, started in 2011 by Bosch.
 The physical layer is kept the same (voltage levels and signalling), but the packet structure is changed.
-Some of the big improvements over CAN2.0 is the increase in the maximum data size per packet from 8 bytes to 64 bytes[^bib-cia-can-fd-basic-idea], and the ability to increase the bitrate 8-fold during the data transfer (which means a data transfer rate of up to 8Mbit/s!).
-The bit rate returns to normal during the second arbitration phase.[^bib-st-micro-an5348-fdcan-peripheral].
+Some of the big improvements over CAN2.0 is the increase in the maximum data size per packet from 8 bytes to 64 bytes[^cia-can-fd-basic-idea], and the ability to increase the bitrate 8-fold during the data transfer (which means a data transfer rate of up to 8Mbit/s!).
+The bit rate returns to normal during the second arbitration phase.[^st-micro-an5348-fdcan-peripheral].
 Both of these serve to increase the bandwidth of the CAN bus.

+The speed is only increased once arbitration is complete.
+This is because multiple nodes on the bus need to be synchronized during the arbitration phase.
+Once arbitration is complete, no synchronization is needed and thus data can be sent safely at a higher speed[^cia-can-fd-basic-idea].

+### Frame Structure

+Below is the arbitration and control field frame structure for a FEFF frame (29-bit ID).
+The black outline shows whether certain bits are dominant (d), recessive (r) or can be either.

+{{% figure src="_assets/can-fd-frame-structure-feff-arbitration-and-control-fields.webp" width="1000px" caption="The CAN FD FEFF frame structure showing the arbitration and control fields." %}}

+* BRS: Bit Rate Switch.
+This bit is used to indicate that the data phase of the frame will be transmitted at a higher bitrate than the arbitration phase.

 ## Further Reading